 Things to do in Torremolinos

 For the more adventurous holidaymaker there are plenty water sport activities available all along the beaches including water skiing, windsurfing and even paragliding.
 From the beach back to the town centre is a bit of a climb so it is a good idea to make use of the numerous beach hut restaurants (chiringuitos) at lunch time and be sure to sample some of the local specialities of sardines done on the barbeque, paella and fried fish (pescaitos fritos).

 Other activities which are available in the area are pony trekking and mountain biking in the hills, a huge aquapark with water slides, artificial waves and swimming pools, the Sea Life aquarium in Benalmadena and the nearby Tivoli world amusement park.
 There are also many world-class golf courses around the area making this the ideal spot for a golfing and beach holiday.

-Famous for its weather, Torremolinos is sheltered by the Sierra de Mijas mountains creating a micro climate of over 320 days of sunshine per year and an average temperature of 22ºC which means that even in winter there is not a lot of need for heavy jumpers and coats.
+Famous for its great weather, Torremolinos is sheltered by the Sierra de Mijas mountains creating a micro climate of over 320 days of sunshine per year and an average temperature of 22ºC which means that even in winter there is not a lot of need for heavy jumpers and coats.
 Summer temperatures seldom fall below about 30ºC.

 Nowadays Torremolinos is very much associated with the idea of fun in the sun and it has enough variation to suit more than just the young set looking for night clubs, pubs and discos.
 In summer it is also a place which appeals to families.
 Many holiday companies offer very cheap deals in the winter months which gives the more mature people the opportunity to enjoy the mild weather and escape the northern European winter.